Home » Practice Areas » Child Custody » Child Custody Modification

 HOW TO MODIFY CHILD CUSTODY

-When a couple goes through a divorce with minor children, they will also have to work with the court to establish a custody arrangement.
+When a couple goes through a divorce with minor children, they will also have to work with the court to establish a establish a child custody arrangement.
 As life circumstances change, the court ordered custody arrangement may need to be modified.
 There are different ways to go about modifying child custody, depending on the parents’ and children’s situations.
 Carlson & Work of Reno, Nevada has several divorce attorneys that can assist you with modifying your child custody arrangement.

-WHEN YOU CAN MODIFY A CUSTODY ARRANGEMENT
+WHEN CAN YOU MODIFY A CUSTODY ARRANGEMENT

 Child custody orders can be modified if one or both of the children’s parents experience life changes that could impact their children.
 When you wish to have your custody arrangement modified, you must give valid reasons as to why you want to modify the arrangement.